 Crossroads Counseling Services offers Sober Living options for those in recovery.
 We currently have a house which provides a home for four women, as well as two individual apartments.
 Residents of the Sober Living program are expected to pay rent and living expenses and agree to live by an established set of rules.
 The goal of the Sober Living House/ Apartments is to provide a home at a reasonable cost to those who want to live together in sobriety, or need more structure before assuming fully independent living.
 The program will help clients gain independent living skills with the ultimate goal of eventual independence.

-AMBULATORY WITHDRAWAL MANAGEMENT
+OUTPATIENT WITHDRAWAL MANAGEMENT

-Crossroads Counseling Services, Inc. offers an Ambulatory Withdrawal Management center in which clients can go through the detoxification process in a medically monitored environment and then immediately engage in treatment for their chemical dependency.
+Crossroads Counseling Services, Inc. offers an Outpatient Withdrawal Management center in which clients can go through the detoxification process in a medically monitored environment and then immediately engage in treatment for their chemical dependency.
 The process begins with a comprehensive medical and substance abuse assessment.
 Clients then begin detoxification, lasting from 7-10 days.
 During detox, clients will receive medical assistance in the process.
 Daily check in is required in order to receive medications.
 Clients will also engage in individual and group counseling during this time to assist in the difficult process.
 After detox, clients will be offered Medication Assisted Treatment and enrollment in an Intensive Outpatient Program to maintain abstinence.